 Last day, the morning after the premiere, at the Aspen airport.
 The plane is taking off in the wind, shuddering.
 I feel queasy.
 Splendour of trees and rocks as we lift up out of the mountains; brighter sunlight than I’ve ever seen; jarring, shaking, pressure of the air all around.
 I wonder what will happen if the plane goes down.
 What would it feel like?
 I realize that I don’t care.
 I feel happy in a way that I’ve never felt.
 I feel immensely humble and like God at the same time.
 The new work has been born, people have apprehended it; it is not going away.
 It would live on without me.
-They said that they want to have me back at the festival; they are asking about other works that I’ve recently finished, and thinking about performers.
+They said that they want to have me back at the festival; they are asking about other works that I’ve recently finished, and considering the question of performers.
 That’s all you can hope for.
 I can't wait to come back to this festival.
 The postcard to Adele Addison, my Aspen voice teacher, who's in New York!
 I forgot to mail it - maybe there are mailboxes in Denver.
 My daughter isn’t with me on this trip.
 Soon my ears will hear her bell-clear voice intoning, "Mom".
 What would become of her if this plane went down?
 What parts of me would she keep?
 At six and a half she would miss me terribly, but I've given her a strong foundation, and she's just at the point where she could blossom without me.
 But wait: There is the next premiere -- that unfinished piece with its culminative section waiting to be honed -- and that can only be done by me.